richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

       - Use solid lines for categories 'LL' and 'SS'
       - Use dashed lines for categories 'LS' and 'SL'

-This should reproduce the plot in the paper:
+Expected is the plot in the paper:

     t_4$origin_transplant <- paste0(
       stringr::str_sub(t_4$origin,1 ,1),